Early Copy Protection on the Apple II

 The data was recovered from original cassette tapes purchased on eBay.
 The audio was captured as WAV files on a PC, and converted to Apple II files on a disk image with a program I wrote called CiderPress.
 The lengths of the programs on tape are determined automatically, which greatly simplified the process of extracting them.
 The annotated disassemblies, BASIC listings, and hex dumps above were also generated with CiderPress.
 The screen shots were captured while running the KEGS Apple II emulator.

-The above is Copyright (C) 2004 by Andy McFadden.
+Copyright © 2004 by Andy McFadden.
 All Rights Reserved.